-A child custody lawyer in The Woodlands often plays an important role in defining your child custody agreement.
-As such, they play an important role in defining the structure of your weeks, weekends and vacations, your child(ren)’s routine, and your child(ren)’s overall best interests.
-These are high-stakes decisions that shouldn’t be made lightly; you need a Woodlands child custody lawyer you can trust.
+A child custody lawyer in The Woodlands plays an important role in defining your child custody agreement.
+They can define the structure of your weeks, weekends and vacations, your child(ren)’s routine, and your child(ren)’s overall best interests.
+These are high-stakes decisions that shouldn’t be made lightly; you need a child custody attorney in The Woodlands whom you can trust.

 Grimes & Fertitta are highly respected child custody lawyers for The Woodlands and Houston residents.
 We have helped hundreds of families in the Greater Houston area, including Montgomery County.
 Together, we form the foundations of compromise upon which a strong child custody agreement can be built.
 And in cases where compromise would endanger the physical or mental health of the child(ren), we work with the family until a solution is found that keeps the child(ren) safe.

 Learn more about the rules and regulations surrounding child custody in The Woodlands and what The Woodlands family law attorneys at Grimes & Fertitta can do to help with your child custody case.

 I would highly recommend Grimes & Fertitta if you're needing an attorney.
 I have used them twice, both were when I was involved in car accidents involving large commercial vehicles.
 Richard always made us feel that we were his only client, he was always responsive and took the time to make sure we understood everything.
 He was very professional and personable in every conversation.
 He fought hard for us and never steered us in the wrong direction.

 If you and your ex-partner or spouse cannot come to an agreement regarding child custody, you still have options.
 You may either request to participate in mediation or request that the court intervenes via a trial.
 Should the latter situation be needed for deciding either legal and physical child custody and visitation, then the court determines both parties’ rights to possession and access.

 When making these decisions, the court takes into account several factors, including: